Skip links

 in Tags

-Bacterial enzymes, called restriction, cut specific sequences of DNA, and become fundamental tools for specifically characterizing and manipulating DNA in vitro
+Bacterial enzymes, called restriction enzymes, cut specific DNA sequences, and become essential tools for specifically characterizing and manipulating DNA in vitro

 1967